xndrllyd/replaX/README.md

 	1. Press the "Upload already translated .csv" button.

-	2. Upload the .html file from which you extracted the texts for translation.
+	2. Upload the .html file or copy-paste its contents into the according input to replace all of the text nodes from a .csv file.

 	3. Upload the translated .csv file.